Algoma University: Convergence Centre

+An earth turning ceremony for this new space occurred in June 2025.
+Once completed, Makwa Waakaa'igan will be a centre of cultural excellence focused on honouring Indigenous knowledges and experiences.
+The facility will include space for the Shingwauk Residential Schools Centre, the Children of Shingwauk Alumni Association, culturally-appropriate learning spaces and cultural areas.
+It is currently anticipated to open in early 2027.

 George Leach Centre

 The George Leach Centre (GLC), the home of the Algoma Thunderbirds, is located on the university's campus.
 Built in 1992, and named after Algoma University's first Athletics Director, the GLC provides Algoma University students and community members with access to fitness equipment.
 The GLC also hosts regional, provincial, and national level competitions.

 In March 2015, the GLC opened a new 10,000-square-foot expansion, in addition to its 39,000-square foot pre-existing structure.
 This new weight room fitness space features new strength and cardio equipment.
 These large spaces overlook the campus.

 The gymnasium, or field house, features three regulation court surfaces, which accommodate a wide range of athletic activities such as badminton, basketball, volleyball, and tennis.
 The gym area is surrounded by a 1/9th mile indoor walking and jogging track.
 The GLC also has a sauna, change rooms with lockers, varsity change rooms, and private change rooms for refereeing officials.